hertogp/spfcheck/README.md

 generating the ExUnit test files for the rfc7208 testsuite during development.
 It is not used by `spfcheck` when evaluating an SPF policy.
-The same holds true for the RR-types `NS` and `SOA`, but the latter does allow for manipulating the verdict's owner and/or the DNS reporting, if applicable.
+The same holds true for the RR-types `NS` and `SOA`, but the latter does allow for manipulating the owner's contact email, if so desired.

 ```txt
 % spfcheck example.com -v 0 -d "example.com TXT v=spf1 +all"